ClementTsang/bottom/README.md

 ## Contribution

-Contribution is always welcome - please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to help.
+Contribution is always welcome!
+Please take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to help.

 ### Contributors